katmannn/The-Ground-is-Lava/docs/status.md

 (Video is only of run due to time constraint).

-Layout of maze in the video.
+Layout of specific maze in the video.

 <img src="http://i.imgur.com/ZlDZljQ.png">

+Mazes are randomly generated for each run using the Prim-Dijkstra algorithm.